This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 State quarters with significant errors are really pretty rare.
 But there is still a surprising number of them floating around out there.
-Only a handful are major errors — yet there are many worthwhile finds.
+Only a handful are considered “major errors” — yet there are many worthwhile finds.

-Here are 5 types of 2000 South Carolina quarter error coins and what they’re worth:
+Here are 5 types of 2000 South Carolina quarter error coins and what they’re worth today:

 The most valuable examples of these off-center errors are those ranging from 10% to 60% off-center.
-Ordinarily, off-center errors showing the complete date are the most desirable among collectors.
+Off-center errors showing the complete date are the most desirable among collectors.
 And, of course, a fully visible date is useful in determining when the coin was made.

 Off-center South Carolina quarter errors are worth anywhere from $15 to $100.

 A South Carolina double die (or, more properly, doubled die) is an awesome error in every respect.
-Doubled dies exhibit doubling in some part of the design as caused by doubling of the design on the die itself.
+Doubled dies exhibit doubling in some part of the design.
+It is caused by doubling of the design on the die itself.

 NOTE: It’s important to remember that a doubled die is not caused by the coin being struck twice.

 Collectors have not yet discovered any incredibly prominent doubled dies on South Carolina quarters.
-But you may find evidence of doubled dies on the South Carolina quarter if you look closely at its various design elements, such as the:
+But you may find evidence of doubled dies on South Carolina quarters if you look closely at the design elements, such as the:

 - South Carolina state outline